ayushptk/Github-Learning/Readme.md

       to navigate

   4. git checkout -b <new branch name>
-      it is used to cgreate a new branch
+      it is used to create a new branch

   5. git branch -d <branch name>
        it is used to delete a branch